triestpa/Open-Cryptochat/README.md

 Let's say we're trading secret numbers.
 We're sending the numbers through a third party, but we don't want the third party to know which number we are exchanging.

-In order to accomplish this, we'll have to exchange a shared secret first - let's use `7`.
-We'll use modular arithmetic in order to transform an encrypted input into an decrypted output.
-We can write this as a simple equation -
+In order to accomplish this, we'll exchange a shared secret first - let's use `7`.

+To encrypt the message, we'll first multiply our shared secret (`7`) by a random number `n`, and add a value `x` to the result.
+In this equation, `x` represents the number that we want to send and `y` represents the encrypted result.

+`(7 * n) + x = y`

+We can then use modular arithmetic in order to transform an encrypted input into the decrypted output.

-`x modulo 7 = y`
+`y mod 7 = x`

-We'll treat `x` as the exposed (encrypted) message and `y` is the unencrypted result.
+Here, `y` as the exposed (encrypted) message and `x` is the original unencrypted message.

-If one of us wants to exchange the number `2`, we could send `16` as a message since `16 modulo 7 = 2` (7 goes into 16 twice, leaving 2 remaining).
-We both know the secret key (`7`), so we'll both know that `2` was the exchanged number.
+If one of us wants to exchange the number `2`, we could compute `(7*4) + 2` and send `30` as a message.
+We both know the secret key (`7`), so we'll both be able to calculate `30 mod 7` and determine that `2` was the original number.

-The exchanged number (`2`), is effectively hidden from anyone listening in the middle since the only message passed between us was `16`.
-If someone is able to retrieve both the unencrypted result (`16`) and the encrypted value (`2`), they would still not know the value of the secret key.
-In this example, `16 modulo 14` is also equal to `2`, so an interceptor could not know for certain whether the secret key is `7` or `14`, and therefore could not dependably decipher the next message.
+The original number (`2`), is effectively hidden from anyone listening in the middle since the only message passed between us was `30`.
+If a third party is able to retrieve both the unencrypted result (`30`) and the encrypted value (`2`), they would still not know the value of the secret key.
+In this example, `30 mod 14` and `30 mod 28` are also equal to `2`, so an interceptor could not know for certain whether the secret key is `7`, `14`, or `28`, and therefore could not dependably decipher the next message.

 Modulo is thus considered a "one-way" function since it cannot be trivially reversed.